f4iTh/RecentlyPlayedWorlds/README.md

-**Recently Played Worlds** is a Terraria mod that adds an icon for every world a player has previously visited.
-Worlds will also be sorted (per-player) from most to least recently visited.
+**Recently Played Worlds** is a [Terraria](https://terraria.org/) mod that adds an icon for every world a player has previously visited.
+Worlds will also be sorted from most to least recently visited (per-player).

 ## Known incompatibilities